BlueAsuka/CAFA/README.md

 It suggestes to use Python>=3.10 to run the code in a virtual python environment.

+### Reproduce the experiment results in the CAFA paper

 `
 conda create --name cafa python=3.10
 `